Hello Everyone, Kindly suggest me to prepare a feedback Questioner for Offer back out Candidates.

 Though I had given a sufficiently long reply, you still have asked how to take feedback.
 It appears that you have not understood the essence of my reply.
 I recommend you show your query and my reply to some senior and take guidance.

-For @Col Sure Rathi: - Sir, the discussion at hand is of the job candidates who do not join though they accept the offer letter and not the employees on roll who leave without notice.
+For @Col Sure Rathi: Sir, the discussion at hand is about job candidates who do not join even after accepting the offer letter, not about employees on the roll who leave without notice.

 Thanks,